-The Coldershaw and Midhurst Traffic Action Group (CAMTAG) is composed of residents within the area of the traffic scheme named ’Local Traffic Neighbourhood: West Ealing South: LTN 21’.
-The scheme was defined in the ‘Ealing (West Ealing LTN) (No.1) Experimental Traffic Order 2020.
-LTN 21 was installed in August 2020 and contains 11 road blocks.
+The Coldershaw and Midhurst Traffic Action Group (CAMTAG) is composed of residents within the area covered by the traffic scheme named ’Local Traffic Neighbourhood: West Ealing South: LTN 21’.
+The scheme was originally defined in the ‘Ealing (West Ealing LTN) (No.1) Experimental Traffic Order 2020.
+LTN 21 was installed in August 2020.
 The four founders of CAMTAG first met at a meeting to discuss LTNs in Coldershaw Road on 2 August 2020.

-Our founding objective was to collect information, notably on what residents think about LTN 21, circulate information and prepare honest analysis of the claims that are being made about this and other schemes.
-We are took this action because each of us believed that there were serious flaws in the scheme contained in the Experimental Traffic Order made last August.
-However our fundamental commitment is to ensure that the voices of residents are heard regardless of whether they are for or against the implementation of LTN 21.
+Our founding objective was to collect information, notably on what residents thought about the LTN 21 scheme, circulate information and prepare honest analysis of the claims that were being made about this and other schemes.
+We took this action because each of us believed that there were serious flaws in the scheme contained in the Experimental Traffic Order made last August.
+However our fundamental commitment has always been to ensure that the voices of residents are heard regardless of whether they are for or against the implementation of LTN-style schemes in our area.

-We are not opposed to sensible measures which reduce the nuisance and environmental impact of traffic in our area.
-However, we are concerned that the present approach will actually increase pollution and degrade our environment.
-Moreover, the way the scheme has been introduced seems likely to cause unfair disadvantage to those who have no option to use a car – the elderly, disabled or infirm and those who need a car for their livelihood - as well as impacting many of our local businesses.
+We have never been opposed to sensible measures which reduce the nuisance and environmental impact of traffic in our area.
+However, we are concerned that in many cases LTN-style schemes will actually increase pollution and degrade our environment.
+We are particularly concerned that any new schemes do not cause unfair disadvantage to those who have no option to use a car – the elderly, disabled or infirm and those who need a car for their livelihood - and do not adversely affect our local businesses.